dtcc-platform/dtcc-builder/README.md

     X0 = x-coordinate of new origin
     Y0 = y-coordinate of new origin

+In other words, the offset (X0, Y0) is subtracted from the original coordinates during processing.
+In the simplest case, the offset should be set to the coordinates of the lower left (south-east) corner of the domain covered by the data.

 Height maps, city models and meshes are generated for a rectangular domain with coordinates relative to the new origin specified by `X0` and `Y0`.

     XMin = x-coordinate for lower left corner
     YMin = y-coordinate for lower left corner
     XMax = x-coordinate for upper right corner
     YMax = y-coordinate for upper right corner

+In the simplest case, the lower left corner should be set to (XMin, YMin) = (0, 0) and the upper right corner should be set to (XMax, YMax) = (Width, Height).

 When generating the height map from LAS point cloud data, the `HeighMapResolution` parameter determines the resolution of the grid on to which the height map is sampled.